javiercmh/datasci-tools/README.md

 ### corr_matrix(data, significance=False, decimals=3)

-Generates a correlation matrix with p values, just like SPSS.
+Generates a correlation matrix with p values and sample size, just like SPSS.
 It takes the following parameters:

 - data: pandas.DataFrame to calculate correlations
 - significance: bool that determines whether to include asterisks to correlations.